-• The Income Tax Act makes provision that a taxpayer can claim any expenses prescribed by the Commissioner necessarily incurred and paid in consequence of any
+The Income Tax Act makes provision that a taxpayer can claim any expenses prescribed by the Commissioner necessarily incurred and paid in consequence of any physical impairment suffered by:

-- The Income Tax Act makes provision that a taxpayer can claim any expenses prescribed by the Commissioner necessarily incurred and paid in consequence of any physical impairment suffered by the taxpayer, his/her spouse or child and child of his or her spouse, any other member of a person's family in respect of whom he or she is liable for family care and support and any other person who is recognised as a dependant of that person in terms of the rules of a medical scheme or fund. - Physical impairment is not defined in the Act, however, in the context of section 6B it is considered to be a disability that is less restraining than a 'disability' as defined in section 6B.
+- The taxpayer, - His/her spouse or child and child of his or her spouse, - Any other member of a person's family in respect of whom he or she is liable for family care and support; and - Any other person who is recognised as a dependant of that person in terms of the rules of a medical scheme or fund.

+Physical impairment is not defined in the Act, however, in the context of section 6B it is considered to be a disability that is less restraining than a 'disability' as defined in section 6B.
 This means the restriction of the person's ability to function or perform daily activities after maximum correction is less than a 'moderate to severe limitation'.
 Maximum correction in this context means appropriate therapy, medication and use of devices

-8.1.4 PERSON WITH A DISABILITY
+8.1.5 PERSON WITH A DISABILITY

-- The Income Tax Act provides for a more widely accepted and understood definition of 'disability' instead of the previous term 'handicapped'.
-A person who qualified as a 'handicapped person' in the past must have his or her disability re-confirmed in order to continue to claim a deduction. - The Income Tax Act defines 'disability' to mean a person with a moderate to severe limitation of that person's ability to function or perform daily activities, as a result of a physical, sensory, communication, intellectual or mental impairment if the limitation: - Has lasted or has a prognosis of lasting more than a year; and - Is diagnosed by a duly registered medical practitioner in accordance with the criteria prescribed by the Commissioner - From the 2010 year of assessment and onwards, a disability must be confirmed by a duly registered medical practitioner (this includes persons who previously qualified as a 'handicapped person'). - These legislative changes were effective from 1 March 2009.
-If the disability is not confirmed, you will not be able to claim the qualifying expenses in full and will be subject to the 7.5% limitation. - As a result of this change in legislation the ITR-DD form (Confirmation of diagnosis of disability form for an individual taxpayer) must be completed by a medical practitioner.
-This form is available on the SARS website, and contains the criteria for the diagnosis of disability. - For a detailed list of qualifying expenses and a comprehensive explanation of each of these expense items, refer to the 'List of Qualifying Physical Impairment or Disability Expenditure' available on the SARS website.
+The Income Tax Act provides for a more widely accepted and understood definition of 'disability' instead of the previous term 'handicapped'.
+A person who qualified as a 'handicapped person' in the past must have his or her disability re-confirmed in order to continue to claim a deduction.

+The Income Tax Act defines 'disability' to mean a person with a moderate to severe limitation of that person's ability to function or perform daily activities as a result of a physical, sensory, communication, intellectual or mental impairment, if the limitation:

+- Has lasted or has a prognosis of lasting more than a year; and - Is diagnosed by a duly registered medical practitioner in accordance with the criteria prescribed by the Commissioner

+From the 2010 year of assessment and onwards, a disability must be confirmed by a duly registered medical practitioner (this includes persons who previously qualified as a 'handicapped person').

+- These legislative changes were effective from 1 March 2009.
+If the disability is not confirmed, you will not be able to claim the qualifying expenses in full and will be subject to the 7.5% limitation. - Due to this change in legislation an ITR-DD form (Confirmation of diagnosis of disability form for an individual taxpayer) must be completed by a medical practitioner.
+This form is available on the SARS website, and contains the criteria for the diagnosis of disability.

+For a detailed list of qualifying expenses and a comprehensive explanation of each of these expense items, refer to the 'List of Qualifying Physical Impairment or Disability Expenditure' available on the SARS website.

-8.1.5 PROOF OF MEDICAL EXPENSES
+8.1.6 PROOF OF MEDICAL EXPENSES

-- You must retain proof of your medical expenses for period of five years after submission of your return to substantiate the claim and should it be requested by SARS. - Examples of proof required: - Tax certificate from your medical aid scheme for the year of assessment - Where you are liable for the family care and support of a family member (refer to the dependants section above) and you have paid the medical scheme contributions for that family member you must retain:
+You must retain proof of your medical expenses for period of five years after submission of your return to substantiate the claim should it be requested by SARS.

+Examples of proof required:

-- Proof of payment of the contributions (e.g. banks statements) - A copy of the tax certificate from the medical scheme where the medical aid is in the name of the said family member. - Receipts for qualifying medical expenses: - Paid by you and not recovered from your medical aid scheme - Paid by you and not recovered from the medical aid scheme of a family member for whom you are liable for family care and support.
+- Tax certificate from your medical aid scheme for the year of assessment - Where you are liable for the family care and support of a family member (refer to the dependants section above) and you have paid the medical scheme contributions for that family member you must retain: - Proof of payment of the contributions (e.g. banks statements) - A copy of the tax certificate from the medical scheme where the medical aid is in the name of the said family member. - Receipts for qualifying medical expenses: - Paid by you and not recovered from your medical aid scheme - Paid by you and not recovered from the medical aid scheme of a family member for whom you are liable for family care and support.

-8.1.6 TAXPAYERS AGED 65 YEARS AND OLDER
+8.1.7 TAXPAYERS AGED 65 YEARS AND OLDER